Laurel wilt

-Laurel wilt, also called laurel wilt disease, is a vascular disease that is caused by the fungus Raffaelea lauricola, which is transmitted by the invasive redbay ambrosia beetle, Xyleborus glabratus.
+Laurel wilt, also called laurel wilt disease, is a vascular disease that is caused by the fungus Harringtonia lauricola (previously known as Raffaelea lauricola), which is transmitted by the invasive redbay ambrosia beetle, Xyleborus glabratus.
 The disease affects and kills members of the laurel family.
 The avocado is perhaps the most commercially valuable plant affected by laurel wilt.

 Symptoms

 Symptoms of laurel wilt include wilted stems and leaves and dark streaking in the wood.
 Laurel wilt can spread in at least two ways: one is via the beetle's natural reproduction and migration.
 A second way is through the sale and transport of beetle-infested wood, a result of redbay's use as firewood and for outdoor grilling.